paulb466/Search_Launcher/README.md

 ![Pokedex for Real Life](preview.jpg)
 # Search_Launcher
+This is a  tool I created and use every day.
-This is my search box I use to quickly get search results from my most often used websites.
-I press a button to open it, enter my query, select the site I want to search (with my hotkeys), and press enter.
-The selected website will then open with my search results.
+It is my quick search box I use to quickly get search results from the sites I often use.

+I trigger it to open using the '~' key.
+Type in what I want to search, use the shortcut key to select the site I want to use and press enter.
+Within a few keystrokes the website opens with the search results I am looking for.
+No longer do I need to open a browser, navigate to the website, navigate to the search box, enter my search term.